 If you watch a lot of sport

 Though occasional viewers can get a day pass for Sky Sports on NOW TV, the month pass comes in at £33.99.
 There are often deals that bring the price down to around £25 for a month, sometimes £20.

 But if you know you are going to want and watch the main sports channels every week then you might be better off with Sky or Virgin where you can usually pick it up at £20 a month.
 However, don’t forget you are tied into an 18 month contract.

 If you don’t have great broadband

 On-demand streaming does require decent broadband, so you will probably want to look at upgrading to fibre if you don’t already have it.
 If that’s not possible – especially in rural areas – then you might need to stick with Sky for your TV.

 If you want to record non-Freeview TV

 One problem with the on-demand streaming services is that some programmes and films are only there for a set time before going (and often coming back at a later date).
 So if you want to watch, and rewatch something you might want to stick with a premium pay-tv service.

-If you are happy just being able to record free to air TV then you can buy Freeview or Freesat recorders for around the £130 mark.
-Personally I use one of these YouView Freeview boxes so I can skip adverts on Channel 4 and ITV programmes!
+If you are happy just being able to record free to air TV then you can buy Freeview or Freesat recorders for around the £120 mark.
+Personally I really only use my box so I can skip adverts on Channel 4 and ITV programmes!